Crises come when they're least expected, which is why a crisis communication plan is a necessity for every company.

 1. Spokesperson Response

-When your company makes a mistake, the best thing you can do is to apologize and make it appear human.
+When your company makes a mistake, the best thing you can do is apologize and be human.
 The most effective way to do that is to assign a spokesperson to speak on your brand's behalf.
 After all, it's a lot easier to relate to one person than a group of lawyers.

 2. Proactive Damage Control